AriaSalvatrice/AriaModules/README.md

 To the center of the module are the four quantizer columns, through which signal flows from top to bottom.

-- **CV Input**: Each input jack is forwarded to the columns to its right, if you want to process the same signal in different ways.
+- TODO:**CV Input**: Each input jack is forwarded to the columns to its right, if you want to process the same signal in different ways.
 Inputs are polyphonic.
-- **% Scale**: Attenuates, amplifies, or inverts the input.
+- TODO:**% Scale**: Attenuates, amplifies, or inverts the input.
-- **Offset**: Adds or remove a fixed voltage to the input.
+- TODO:**Offset**: Adds or remove a fixed voltage to the input.
-- **Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.
+- TODO:**Transpose**: Transposes the signal according to one of the three rules, set by the transpose mode button under the knob.
-- **Transpose mode**: Selects one of the three transposition rules for the knob directly above it.
+- TODO:**Transpose mode**: Selects one of the three transposition rules for the knob directly above it.
 Each transposition rules results in output that remains in harmony.
 The rules are:
     - **Unlit** - _Octaves Mode_: Quantizes the signal first, then transposes it up or down by full octaves.
     - **Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
-    - **Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
+    - TODO:**Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
-- **Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
+- TODO:**Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
 Unlit is Sample & Hold, lit is Track & Hold.
-- **Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
+- TODO:**Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
 When you're quantizing a noisy source of modulation, it's useful to send it the same gate you'd send to the envelope that will play the note in question.
 If the **CV input** is polyphonic, send it the same amount of channels.
-- **Output** - The quantized signal!
+- TODO:**Output** - The quantized signal!
 Polyphony is defined by the **CV Input**.
 You only pay the CPU cost of the features you use: if left unplugged, unused columns avoid doing unecessary math.

 **Protip for cool kids only:** Did you know that there are a few people out there who do not use Quantizers, and instead choose to spend years to learn something called "Music Theory"?
 Those people do all their music by thinking really hard about maths!
 It's true - check out your library for more information.